yangdangfu/predictor_selection/README.md

   - [weights_attribution.py](weights_attribution.py): Module to attribute weights to different predictors
   - [main_eval.py](main_eval.py): Script to run prediction, evaluation and other processes for trained CNN models, all intermediate results will be saved for latter use
   - [main_multirun.py](main_multirun.py): Script for multiple-run strategy, that is run the training and evaluation for multiple times
+  - [main_select.py](main_select.py): Script CLI wrapping all the routines of predictor selection on CNNs

 # Special Notes